selenkarakaya/selenkarakaya/README.md

-Selen Karakaya, MSc
-Junior Front-end Developer
-📧 selennurkarakayaa@gmail.com | 📱 (788) 194-4450 | 🌍 Southampton, UK
-LinkedIn | Portfolio | GitHub

-👩‍💻 About Me
-I am a detail-oriented Front-end Developer with a passion for crafting immersive and responsive web applications.
-With a background in engineering and a focus on creating seamless user experiences, I am adept at integrating APIs to enhance functionality and user interaction.
-I specialize in HTML, CSS, JavaScript, and React, using modern tools like Bootstrap, Tailwind, and SASS to build intuitive, accessible, and engaging websites.
+Hi there! 👋 I’m Selen, a detail-oriented Junior Front-end Developer based in Southampton, UK.
+I have a passion for crafting immersive and responsive web applications using HTML, CSS, JavaScript, and React.
+With an engineering background, I focus on creating seamless user experiences and integrating APIs to enhance functionality and user interaction.
+I utilize modern tools like Bootstrap, Tailwind, and SASS to build intuitive and accessible websites.
+Always eager to learn and collaborate on exciting projects, feel free to check out my work below or connect with me!

-I am currently based in Southampton, UK, and I am eligible to work in the UK.
-I am excited to contribute my skills to collaborative projects and continuously improve as a developer.

 🛠️ Tech Stack
 Development Languages: